shanmuha/aerospike-kube/README.md

 Use the aerospike-install image as the init-container for the PetSet

-Deploy the petset: `kubectl create -f aerospike-petset.yaml`
+Deploy the petset: `kubectl create -f aerospike-statefulset.yaml`

 ## Requirements

-* Kubernetes 1.3+ with alpha features (PetSet, init containers)
+* Kubernetes 1.5+ with beta features (PetSet, init containers)
-* Kubernetes DNS add-in